Daytona International Speedway: Construction

-NASCAR founder William France Sr. began planning for the track in 1953 as a way to promote the series, which at the time was racing on the Daytona Beach Road Course.
+NASCAR founder Bill France Sr. began planning for the track in 1953 as a way to promote the series, which at the time was racing on the Daytona Beach Road Course.
 France met with Daytona Beach engineer Charles Moneypenny to discuss his plans for the speedway.
 He wanted the track to have the highest banking possible to allow the cars to reach high speeds and to give fans a better view of the cars on track.
 Moneypenny traveled to Detroit, Michigan to visit the Ford Proving Grounds which had a high-speed test track with banked corners.
 Ford shared their engineering design of the track with Moneypenny, providing the needed details of how to transition the pavement from a flat straightaway to a banked corner.
 France took the plans to the Daytona Beach city commission, who supported his idea and formed the Daytona Beach Speedway Authority.